Terence-Ziyi-Zhang/WirelessIntrusionDetection/README.md

 Capture 802.11 frames meanwhile detect authentication/deauthentication attacks based on a neural network.

-* It is a program for MacOS.
+* It is for MacOS.
 * The project requires administrator authority.
 * Network connection will be severed when running this program.